MiDataInt/mdi-apps-framework/shiny/shared/session/modules/widgets/framework/reloadAppScripts/README.md

 to re-`source()` many of the session scripts used by an app without reloading the web page.

-{% include figure.html file="developer-tools/refresh-icon.png" border=true %}
+{% include figure.html file="developer-tools/refresh-icon.png" width="250px" %}

 Not all scripts can be re-loaded in this fashion.
 A complete description is beyond the scope here,